cmanallen/flask-compose/examples/app/README.md

 #### How To Read This Module

-Those aspects of this application unrelated to `flask-router` were put together with little care.
+Those aspects of this application unrelated to `flask-compose` were put together with little care.
 A selection of files which should be considered when introducing yourself to the library have been listed below:

 1. components.py
 2. controllers.py